It’s embarrassing for an entrepreneur to admit their side project is about to make them bankrupt.

 A few years after I moved to London, I was struggling with this business idea of digital signage for hotels.
 I was treading water, able to keep the business going by taking on random software and website development contracts to cover the bills.

-I won a spot at a local incubator, which came with a desk in an empty floor of a disused university building in the Elephant And Castle neighbourhood, known for its muggings and nightclubs.
+I won a spot at a local incubator, which came with a desk in an empty floor of a disused university building in the Elephant And Castle neighbourhood, then known for its nightclubs and muggings.
 Most of the companies in the incubator were professional services, a few graphic designers, a couple companies that made websites, and a restaurateur.
 But there were a few entrepreneurs trying sell web-based software on subscription.

-We took no time helping each other spread down the grey-carpeted hallways into all the vacant, neon-lit offices.
+We took no time helping each other spread down the grey-carpeted hallways into all the vacant, fluorescent-lit offices.

 The incubator was run by a few life-long small business advisors.
 They were forward-thinking, and started the incubator before the UK government shut down its network of business advisories.
 Their promise was that they’d connect us to international customers, but first we needed to write lengthy business plans that they’d approve.
 In the meantime, they’d help us with things like budgeting and cashflow management.

-We were different.
+We knew that as online businesses (this was even before SaaS was a popular term), we were different.
 Small businesses, yes, but with big plans to grow.
-Somehow our advisors didn’t understand what was possible with internet businesses.
+Somehow our advisors didn’t understand what was possible with the internet.

 But Fridays at the local pub were always filled with inspiring stories and encouragement.
 There were rumours that Apple or Nokia might make something called a “tablet computer” and Facebook might actually grow to 500 million users.
 We’d trade books on marketing, and talk about companies we’d discovered that had scaled quickly.
 We were fans of a few ‘bootstrapped’ success stories — tech companies like 37 Signals, that had grown big without investors, simply by building a simple but good product worth paying for.